Server-side scripting: History

 Netscape introduced an implementation of JavaScript for server-side scripting with Netscape Enterprise Server, first released in December, 1994 (soon after releasing JavaScript for browsers).

-Server-side scripting was later used in early 1995 by Fred DuFrense while developing the first website for Boston, MA television station WCVB.
+Server-side scripting was later used in early 1996 by Fred Dufresne while developing the first website for Boston, MA television station WCVB.
 The technology is described in US patent 5835712.
 The patent was issued in 1998 and is now owned by Open Invention Network (OIN).
-In 2010 OIN named Fred DuFresne a "Distinguished Inventor" for his work on server-side scripting.
+In 2010, OIN named Fred DuFresne a "Distinguished Inventor" for his work on server-side scripting.

 Explanation

 In the earlier days of the web, server-side scripting was almost exclusively performed by using a combination of C programs, Perl scripts, and shell scripts using the Common Gateway Interface (CGI).
-Those scripts were executed by the operating system, and the results were served back by the webserver.
+Those scripts were executed by the operating system, and the results were served back by the web server.
 Many modern web servers can directly execute on-line scripting languages such as ASP, JSP, Perl, PHP and Ruby either by the web server itself or via extension modules (e.g. mod_perl or mod_php) to the webserver.
 For example, WebDNA includes its own embedded database system.
 Either form of scripting (i.e., CGI or direct execution) can be used to build up complex multi-page sites, but direct execution usually results in less overhead because of the lower number of calls to external interpreters.

 Dynamic websites sometimes use custom web application servers, such as Glassfish, Plack and Python's "Base HTTP Server" library, although some may not consider this to be server-side scripting.
 When using dynamic web-based scripting techniques, developers must have a keen understanding of the logical, temporal, and physical separation between the client and the server.
 For a user's action to trigger the execution of server-side code, for example, a developer working with classic ASP must explicitly cause the user's browser to make a request back to the webserver.

 Server-side scripts are completely processed by the servers instead of clients.
 When clients request a page containing server-side scripts, the application server processes the scripts and returns an HTML page to the client.

 Server-side rendering

-In the beginning of the web, content was generated purely on the back end.
-After the big adoption of front end single-page applications, a new approach was introduced to generate the HTML using the client application, but on the back end.
-Examples of frameworks that use SSR are Next.js, Nuxt.js and Nest.js.
-They use React.js, Vue.js, and Angular, respectively, to generate the content of the server.